Hollywood Bowl Overlook Now Open! Major Improvements Complete at Jerome C. Daniel Overlook

 Today, the Jerome C. Daniel Overlook continues to serve that purpose.
 The current MRCA-led renovation project builds on that original intent by ensuring the site remains structurally sound, accessible, and safe for future generations, while honoring the spirit of public enjoyment and stewardship that the overlook’s namesake represented.
 Click this link to access the Jerome C. Daniel Overlook History Pamphlet.

-MRCA’s project includes a comprehensive set of improvements designed to stabilize the hillside, improve safety, and modernize access.
-Key improvements of the project include:
+MRCA's completed project includes a comprehensive set of improvements designed to stabilize the hillside, improve safety, and modernize access.
+Key improvements include:

 Image of the Overlook Improvement Plans.
 Click the link here to pull up the full plans.